Puffball (film)

-Puffball is a 2007 supernatural drama film directed by Nicolas Roeg, his final feature before his death in 2018.
+Puffball is a 2007 supernatural horror-thriller film directed by Nicolas Roeg, his final feature before his death in 2018.
 The script was adapted from Fay Weldon's 1980 novel of the same name by her son, Dan Weldon.
 The film was partially funded through the UK Film Council's New Cinema Fund.
 The film had its premiere at the Transilvania International Film Festival on 3 June 2007.
 The film was later released in Canada on 28 October 2007, and saw a limited release in the United States on 29 February 2008.

 Plot

 Liffey, an ambitious young architect, moves to an isolated and eerie Irish valley to build a modern piece of architecture.
 The ruined cottage and land that she will use are a gift from her fiancé Richard, and is the former home of Molly, the elderly matriarch of a farming family living on the other side of the woods.
 Molly's daughter is Mabs, herself mother of three girls and wife to farmer Tucker.
 Now in her forties, Mabs wants another baby, a boy to inherit the farm – or perhaps she just wants to be pregnant again.

 Mabs and Molly use black magic to give Mabs a baby boy.
 But Liffey becomes pregnant after sleeping with both Richard and Tucker, causing everybody to believe that her baby is Tucker's.
 Mabs seeks Molly's help again to kill Liffey's baby with magic, making it look like a miscarriage.
 Mabs's elder daughter helps Liffey successfully fight the spell.
 In the end, Mabs is finally pregnant with her own child, a boy.